Bespoke Software vs Off-the-Shelf: Which Is Right for Your Business?

 Your Workflows Are Genuinely Different

-The test is: can you achieve your required outcomes using the off-the-shelf product, or do you find yourself building significant workarounds?
+The key word is 'genuinely'.
+The test: can you achieve your required outcomes using the product, or do you find yourself building significant workarounds?
 Occasional workarounds are normal.
-Systematic workarounds that affect every user every day suggest a poor fit.
+Systematic ones affecting every user every day suggest a poor fit.

 You Need to Own Your Technology